0w0Demonic/AquaHotkey/docs/basics.md

   </pre>
 </details>

-## Conventions
+---

-These are only *recommendations*, but some very reasonable ones:
+## Best Practices

 - *Consider creating new separate files for your extensions.*

-  This way, you only have to define them *once*, after that you can reuse them elsewhere.
+  Extension classes are highly reusable.
+If you define them in their own files, you only have to define them once, and can reuse them elsewhere.

   ```ahk
   #Include <StringUtil>